KirkBrooks/Name-Parser/README.md

 ---
 I use the term "entity" for each name object and the idea is I'm dealing with the name of a legal entity.
 For simplicity each entity is considered to be a person, company or partnership.
 A partnership is two people.

-* Companies
+### Companies
  Company names are stored as they are entered and typed.
 The name is referred to as the 'corporate name'.
-* Person
+### Person
- A person may have a
+ A person may have a first, middle and last name, a preferred name and lists of alternate first and last names.
+### Partnerships
+ A partnership is an entity of two people.
+Each per